Atlas975/Notes/MachineLearning/NeuralNetworks/Gradient_descent.md

 - Combines the advantages of both batch and stochastic gradient descent by processing a subset of the training data in each iteration, balancing speed and computational efficiency.
 - Reduces the variance in the parameter updates compared to SGD, leading to a more stable convergence while still being faster than full batch processing.

-## Variants
-- **Batch Gradient Descent**: Computes the gradient of the cost function w.r.t. to the parameters for the entire training dataset.
-- **Stochastic Gradient Descent**: Computes the gradient for each training example and updates parameters continuously.
-- **Mini-Batch Gradient Descent**: A compromise between batch and stochastic, computes the gradient on small batches of training data.
 ## Learning rate decay
 - A technique used to adjust the learning rate in training machine learning models during the optimisation process
 - Aims to allow a model to learn quickly initially and then fine-tune the learning as it converges towards the minimum of the cost function.